 3. Double click on “browser.newtabpage.enabled” preference to change to “False”.

-Update: Also double click on preference “browser.newtab.URL” and set its value to about:blank.
+4. Double click on the preference “browser.newtab.URL” and set its value to about:blank.

-To enable it back follow from step 1 to 3 and toggle the above said preference value to “True”.
+To enable it back, follow steps from 1 to 3 and toggle the above said preference value to “True”.

 Share how you found the new tab page useful in Firefox with us in comments.